-The continuous low infrastructure spend, together with unemployment, increased electricity costs, increased fuel and toll fees, industrial action, and an increase in inflation and the repo rate - mean that economic conditions in South Africa will remain under pressure as long as there is reluctance from the public and private sectors to work together for a better South Africa.
+The continued low infrastructure spend, together with the inability by ESKOM to stabilise the electricity supply, will have a negative impact not only on international investment but also on local production facilities.
+Already we are seeing production plants being closed and relying on imports.
+The economic conditions in South Africa will remain under pressure as long as there is reluctance from the public and private sectors to work together for a better South Africa if Government can't supply the essentials to operate production facilities.

-I believe that the 2014/2015 financial year will continue to have its challenges, but there will also be opportunities and Insimbi is prepared and equipped to embrace these in order to have another prosperous financial year.
-We will continue to service the South African market to the best of our ability - but at the same time focus on emerging markets.
+The current business environment will remain challenging and I believe that the 2015/2016 financial year will continue to have its challenges but also opportunities and Insimbi is prepared and equipped to embrace these in order to have another prosperous financial year.
+We will continue to service the South African market to the best of our ability, but at the same time focus on emerging markets.